ArgeeGabrielII/SCHEDULER/README.md

+# EYES HERE #
+1. As of March 20, 2019 packages are secured.
+No vulnerabilities.
+After cloning, kindly run 'npm audit' to scan for vulnerabilities of the packages included in the project.
+If issue(s) found, kindly perform necessary action to resolve vulnerabilities, especially those marked with 'High Risk'
+2. Remove any unused component before deploying your app to PRODUCTION.

 # SB Admin rewritten in Angular7 and Bootstrap 4

 Simple Dashboard Admin App built using Angular 7 and Bootstrap 4